Welcome to C Programming

 - No bounds checking by default

-C++ provides several ways to work with arrays, including standard library functions and algorithms from the STL.
+C provides several ways to work with arrays, including standard library functions and custom functions that operate on arrays.

 int main() {